rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 ## 5.26.385 Place of distribution uncertain or unknown

-<a name="5.26.385.1">5.26.385.1</a> If the place of distribution is uncertain and is considered important, supply the name of the probable place of distribution with a question mark, using a modern form of the name in the language of the cataloging agency in square brackets.
+<a name="5.26.385.1">5.26.385.1</a> If the place of distribution is uncertain, and it is considered important, supply the name of the probable place of distribution with a question mark, using a modern form of the name in the language of the cataloging agency in square brackets.

 >Example:
 ><CITE>[Cambridge, Mass.? ]</CITE>